TimoPrasek/Workspaces/CONTRIBUTING.md

 - no domain names or URLs

 # Structure
-Configurations are stored as snippets in the folder of the corresponding component.
+Each workspace type configuration is stored in a separage folder with an appropriate folder name.
+The folder can contain additional configuration files like PnP provisioning templates.